 How long does it take to rank in Google?

 It can take anywhere from a couple of days to several weeks or even longer to rank on Google.
-The exact time it takes to rank depends on a number of factors.
+The exact time depends on a number of factors.

-For instance, new websites generally take longer for content to be indexed and ranked than older, established sites.
-It's not uncommon for startup sites on brand new domains, for example, to take several months to start ranking.
+New websites generally take longer for content to be indexed and ranked than older, established sites.
+It's not uncommon for startup sites on brand new domains to take several months to start ranking.

 On the other hand, sites with a long history of producing quality content might see new posts rank within a matter of days.